-- -This disclosure presents information about to the extent to which the entity is subject to the following risks resulting from using the financial instruments the entity's goals policies and operations regarding the measurement and management of such risks and the entity's capital management as well. - -The entity's board of director is responsible for setting the framework for the risk management process and its monitoring.
-The entity's top management is the responsible for setting and monitoring the risk management policies and submitting reports to the parent company.
+-This disclosure presents information about to the extent to which the entity is subject to the following risks resulting from using the financial instruments the entity's goals policies and operations regarding the measurement and management of such risks and the entity's capital management as well.

-Contact Financial Holding (S.A.E) Notes to the Separate Financial Statements for the Six months ended 30 June 2024
+Notes to the Separate Financial Statements for the year ended at 31 December 2024

--The internal audit committee monitor the compliance of the entity's top management with policies and procedures adopted for the financial risk management process and the adequacy of the current policies and procedures to the expected financial risks.
+- -The entity's board of director is responsible for setting the framework for the risk management process and its monitoring.
+The entity's top management is the responsible for setting and monitoring the risk management policies and submitting reports to the parent company. - -The internal audit committee monitor the compliance of the entity's top management with policies and procedures adopted for the financial risk management process and the adequacy of the current policies and procedures to the expected financial risks.